Reporter Outreach Logo

 The standard pitch for why you need PR — brand awareness, credibility, investor attention — hasn't changed.
 But three things have shifted dramatically since 2021 that make tech PR more valuable (and more misunderstood) than ever.

-When someone asks ChatGPT, Claude, Perplexity, or Google's AI Overview "what's the best mentoring software for enterprise?" — the answer isn't pulled from ads or SEO-optimized landing pages.
+When someone asks ChatGPT, Perplexity, Gemini, or Google's AI Overview "what's the best mentoring software for enterprise?" — the answer isn't pulled from ads or SEO-optimized landing pages.
 It's synthesized from editorial mentions, brand authority signals, and the depth of coverage a brand has across trusted publications.

 The market is absurdly crowded